Jason was looking over the newspaper classified employment ads as he sat at the kitchen table. David was across from him

 “Can’t see Randy doing that,” Jason predicted.
 “Probably doesn’t know anyone important anyway.”

 “No, he probably doesn’t,” Todd agreed.
 “He’s definitely the low man on the totem pole.”

 “I’m going to call in sick tomorrow so I can go to the arraignment.
 I’ll be in touch with everyone as soon as I know what’s happening.”

 “How much do you think his bail will be?”
 Jason asked.

 “No idea,” Todd answered.
 “I guess that’ll depend on the amount he was caught with, or if they want to make an example out of him.”

 Jason leaned his head against the wall and looked down.
 “He’s really up a creek.”

 “It doesn’t look good,” Todd said.
 “Do you know if he has any priors?”

 “Nothing like this,” Jason said.
 He stood back up.
 “This sucks, this really, fucking sucks.”

 “I know,” Todd said mournfully.
 “Randy always was the life of the party, since he was little.
 Guess it finally caught up with him.”

 “It sure did.”
-Jason’s mood sank lower and settled into darkness.
+Jason’s mood sank lower into despair.
 “It didn’t have to be this way, but he just ignored all the warning signs.”

 “Yeah,” Tom sighed.
 “Well, I’ll let you go, I’ve got some more people to notify.
 I’ll call you tomorrow and let you know how it went.”

 “All right,” Jason said.
 “I was just about to head to Christine’s myself.
 Says she has important news, probably about a job somewhere.”